 Rana is one of few women leading a disruptive AI company.
 A Muslim-American and passionate advocate, she frequently speaks in press and on stage, about innovation, women in technology, ethics in AI and leadership.
-Fortune Magazine recently included Rana in their 2018 40 under 40.
+Forbes recently included Rana in their list of America’s Top 50 Women In Tech, and Fortune Magazine included her in their 2018 40 under 40.

 “I just have this deep conviction that we’re building a new paradigm of how we communicate with computers.
 That’s been the driving factor of my work.
 We are changing how humans connect with one another."

 “So one reason I think we’re now dehumanizing each other is because we communicate primarily through digital.
 A lot of our communication has now become digital, and it does not mimic the natural way we have evolved to communicate with each other, so it’s almost like we have this muscle, these social-emotional skills, and they’re atrophying, right?
 You look at young kids — you know how there’s all these articles about kids being in an accident and instead of jumping in to help, they’ll just stand and shoot video on their phone — you’ve got to wonder whatever happened to good old empathy right?”

 “I’m a big believer that in the next three to five years, this is going to be ubiquitous, and our devices will have ‘emotion chips’ and a variety of sensors for the state of people around it – it’s a natural evolution from the mouse and keyboard we used to use, to touch interfaces, and most recently the way devices have become conversational.
 The next stage of that evolution is for devices to become perceptual.”